Noah-Huppert/wifi-mapper/README.md

 Outputs scanned nodes to a JSON file.

 # Install
-Wifi mapper is written in [Rust](https://www.rust-lang.org/), it must be installed.
+Wifi mapper is written in [Rust](https://www.rust-lang.org/).

-Build:
+To build:

 ```
 % cargo build